 - Pre-departure information packets and “goodie” box

-- Welcome meet and greet upon arrival in San Jose
+- Welcome meet and greet drinks upon arrival in San Jose

 - Photography leader and mentor, Daniel J. Cox